 Many antidepressants are sold in tablet or capsule form.
 Depending on the brand name, the type, or the treatment antidepressants are used for, the exact appearance will vary.

 Antidepressants can come in many sizes, colors, and shapes.
 The shape of the pill will usually vary by the active ingredient, while the color and size may depend on the specific brand.
 Some antidepressant pills are even scored so they can be broken into smaller pieces for easier swallowing or to get a lower dose of medication.

 These drugs can either be called in terms of their classification names or by their brand names.
 Most people know these drugs by the popular brand names prescribed by medical personnel in the industry.

 Classification Names for Antidepressants:

 - Monoamine oxidase inhibitors (MAOIs)

-These drugs are known in the streets by different names according to color, user effect, brand name based, culture or colloquial uses, geographical area, fictional characters, and slang or deceptive names.
+Antidepressants are known in the streets by different names according to color, user effect, brand names, culture or colloquial uses, and geographical area.

 Color based street names:

 - Blue angels

 - Green frog